Sustainable Development Goal 12: Target 12.1: Implement the 10-year sustainable consumption and production framework

-The full title of Target 12.1 is: “Implement the 10‑Year Framework of Programmes on Sustainable Consumption and Production Patterns, all countries taking action, with developed countries taking the lead, taking into account the development and capabilities of developing countries".
+The full title of Target 12.1 is: "Implement the 10‑Year Framework of Programmes on Sustainable Consumption and Production Patterns, all countries taking action, with developed countries taking the lead, taking into account the development and capabilities of developing countries".
 The goal of this SDG is to have all countries taking the action by 2030.

 It has one indicator: Indicator 12.1.1 is the "Number of countries with sustainable consumption and production (SCP) national action plans or SCP mainstreamed as a priority or a target into national policies".

-This indicator allows for the quantification and monitoring of countries making progress along the policy cycle of binding and non-binding policy instruments aimed at supporting Sustainable Consumption and Production.
-Mainstreaming sustainable consumption and production in decision-making at all levels is a core function of the 10-Year Framework.
-It is expected to “support the integration of sustainable consumption and production into sustainable development policies, programmes and strategies, as appropriate, including, where applicable, into poverty reduction strategies” Suitable data resources for this indicator are currently being explored because statistical standards are yet available.

-This framework, adopted by member states at the United Nations Conference on Sustainable Development, is a global commitment to accelerate the shift to sustainable consumption and production in developed and developing countries.
-In order to generate the collective impact necessary for such a shift, programs such as the One Planet Network have formed different implementation methods to help achieve Goal 12.

-By 2019, 79 countries and the European Union have reported on at least one national policy instrument to promote sustainable consumption and production patterns.
-This was done to work towards the implementation of the "10-Year Framework of Programmes on Sustainable Consumption and Production Patterns".
+Many countries are working towards the implementation of the "10-Year Framework of Programmes on Sustainable Consumption and Production Patterns".

 Target 12.2: Sustainable management and use of natural resources

 The full title of Target 12.2 is: "By 2030, achieve the sustainable management and efficient use of natural resources."